HSILA/ChemMultiHop/README.md

 ## Repository Contents

+- **Graph**: The constructed graph from extracted entities and generated relations which is used for multi-hop question generation.
 - **Q&A Data:** A collection of multi-hop chemistry questions and answers with the context required to answer them.
 - **HotpotQA Data:** A chemistry-specific subset of the HotpotQA dataset consisting of questions, answers and context.
 - **Evaluation Code:** Script used to assess model performance and reproduce evaluation results presented in the paper.